andris1177/Conway-s-game-of-life/README.md

 #### simCount is the value that sets how many times the rules should be applied and the result be showen on the window, if you set it below 0 it'll going to run until you close the window by pressing esc or using your os specific way.

-### simShowTime this sets how many seconds should one iteration be on the window, it is a double so you can set it to less than one second, to remove the speedcap set this value below 0 and the speed will only be capped by the rendering fps which is 60
+#### simShowTime this sets how many seconds should one iteration be on the window, it is a double so you can set it to less than one second, to remove the speedcap set this value below 0 and the speed will only be capped by the rendering fps which is 60

-If  the simCount is less than 0 the program will run until you close the program by pressing esc or using yout os to close it.
-To prevent the simulation iteration show speedcap set simShowTime to a negative value.

 ``` bash
 ./gol ../example.map output.map